kliment-olechnovic/cadscore-lt-supplementary-info/README.md

 # Supplementary materials for the CAD-score-LT publication

+This repository contains materials supporting the CAD-score-LT publication:

+* software source codes

-This repository contains materials supporting the CAD-score-LT publication: software source codes, as well as the benchmarking and example workflows, and the results of those workflows.
+* benchmarking and example workflows, and the results of those workflows

 ## Software source codes